vananhmai-DA/Financial-performance-dashboard-PowerBI/README.md

 7. [Dashboard Pages](#7-dashboard-pages)
 8. [Conclusion and Strategic Recommendations](#8-conclusion-and-strategic-recommendations)

-## 1. Project Context
+## 1. Project Context and Business Problem

-This project analyzes the 2023 financial performance of a sports and wellness-related retail company.
-The company operates across three main business lines: Sports equipment, Sportswear, and Nutrition and Food Supplements.
+This project analyzes the 2023 financial performance of a sports and wellness-related retail company with three main business lines: **Sports equipment, Sportswear, and Nutrition and Food Supplements**.

+Although the company generated revenue throughout the year, total revenue alone does not fully reflect financial health.
+Profitability can be weakened by high expenses, inefficient business lines, or cost categories that put pressure on margins.

-The purpose of this project is to go beyond financial reporting and use Power BI to understand how revenue is converted into profit, which business lines contribute most effectively, and which cost categories create the greatest pressure on profitability.
+Using Power BI, this project goes beyond basic financial reporting to analyze how revenue is converted into profit across time, business lines, and major cost categories.
+The goal is to identify where profit is being created, where it is being reduced, and which areas should be prioritized for growth, cost optimization, or further review.

+The dashboard is designed to answer the following business questions:

+- Is the company financially healthy overall?
+- How did revenue, expenses, and profit change over time?
+- Which business lines should be prioritized, maintained, optimized, or reviewed?
+- Which cost categories create the most pressure on profitability?
+- Where should cost optimization efforts be focused?

+## 2. Report Audience

+This dashboard is designed for management teams, finance teams, business line managers, and operations or strategy teams.

+- Management teams can use the dashboard to evaluate overall financial health and make resource allocation decisions.
+- Finance teams can use it to monitor revenue, expenses, COGS, OPEX, EBIT, profit margin, and expense ratio.
+- Business line managers can use it to compare revenue, cost, profitability, and margin across business lines.
+- Operations and strategy teams can use it to identify cost drivers and cost optimization opportunities.

-## 2. Dataset and Data Model
+## 3. Dataset and Data Model

-### 2.1 Dataset Description
+### 3.1 Dataset Description

 The dataset used in this project is `Financial_analysis_dataset.xlsx`.